moodlebox/moodle-tool_moodlebox/README.md

 ### Release notes

+* 2016-09-10, version 1.3: new option enabling to change the MoodleBox password
 * 2016-08-09, version 1.2: changed to admin tool plugin (from local plugin)
 * 2016-08-06, version 1.1: added display of free space on SD card
 * 2016-07-11, version 1.0: added time setting feature